Skip to content

 Fixed one-size frame doesn't work for all face shapes

-No adjustable nose pads — fit it or return it
+No adjustable nose pads: it fits or it doesn't

 Quick Verdict